-- The most recent publication that this documentation refers to was written by Krüger et al. [32].
-The book The Lattice Boltzmann Method delivers a clear and complete introduction for beginners. - A concise introduction is given by A. A. Mohamad [40].
-In his book LATTICE BOLTZMANN METHOD [2011], he shows clearly, how one obtains macroscopic equations from LBM using Chapman-Enskop expansion. - The readers who want insight into Lattice-Gas Cellular Automatas the historical origin of LBM may want to refer to Dieter A. Wolf-Glodrow's book LATTICE-GAS CELLULAR AUTOMATA AND LATTICE BOLTZMANN MODELS [2000].
-Starting with Cellular Automata, he explores the beauty of LBM.
-A helpful interpretation of LBM is given in the beginning of the book. - A quick overview of LBM, is obtained from the often cited paper of S. Chen and G. D. Doolen LATTICE BOLTZMANN METHOD FOR FLUID FLOWS published in 1998.
+- The book THE LATTICE BOLTZMANN METHOD: PRINCIPLES AND PRACTICE [2017] by Krüger et al. [37] delivers a clear and complete introduction for beginners. - A concise introduction is given by Mohamad [45].
+The book LATTICE BOLTZ-MANN METHOD [2011] documents for example the formal derivation of macroscopic limit equations using Chapman-Enskop expansion. - An LBM predecessor-the Lattice-Gas Cellular Automata (LGCA)-is extensively described in Wolf-Gladrow's book LATTICE-GAS CELLULAR AUTOMATA AND LATTICE BOLTZMANN MODELS [2000].
+Starting with the derivation of LGCA, the author derives the LBM step by step.
+Further, a helpful interpretation of LBM is given in the beginning of the book. - A quick overview of LBM, can be obtained from the often cited paper LATTICE BOLTZMANN METHOD FOR FLUID FLOWS [1998] by Chen and Doolen [18].

-1.3 OpenLB Project
+1.2 OpenLB Project

-1.3.1 What is OpenLB?
+1.2.1 What is OpenLB?